andrba/yandex-metrika-perl/README.md

 # DESCRIPTION

-Yandex::Metrika is using Yandex::OAuth::Client as base class to get access.
+Yandex::Metrika is using Yandex::OAuth::Client as a base class to get access.
 API methods are mapped to object methods.
 See api docs for parameters and response formats at https://tech.yandex.ru/metrika/doc/ref/stat/api-stat-method-docpage/